sem42198/mongo-migrator/README.md

 |--mongodb-port|Port number for MongoDB|No|27017|
 |database|Name of MySQL database you wish to migrate|Yes||

-- You can then respond to promts in order to view and previw schemas as well as migrate to MongoDB.
+- You can then respond to prompts in order to view and preview schemas as well as migrate to MongoDB.
 - When prompted to select which schema you wish to preview/migrate enter the number of the schema you wish to use.
 The schema number is an integer value listed before each schema option.
+All other prompts you should respond with 'y' or 'n' for yes or no respectively.
 - The name of the resulting MongoDB database will be match the MySQL database.

 ## Schema Options